lkesteloot/unsong/unsong.md

 “KUF.
 YUD.
 KUF.
 A KAYAK.
 SOMETHING IMPORTANT IS HAPPENING INVOLVING A KAYAK.”

 The streams slow down.
 Somewhere in the wide world, something is happening involving a kayak, something important enough to disturb the subtle threads of the machinery of Heaven.
 Is it a prophet being carried down a river in Asia?
 A future king traversing an ocean in Europe?
 Is the kayak metaphorical?
 On the River of Time?
 On the Ocean of Knowledge?
-Might it…
+Might it...

 A kayak shot out of the walls of cloud at two hundred miles an hour and missed Uriel’s head by half an inch.